Skip to main content

 Trend Desk

-Psyllium husk, the fibermaxxing supplement of 2026, is a Plantago seed husk used as medicinal mucilage in South Asian and Mediterranean pharmacy for thousands of years.
+Psyllium husk is the 2026 fibermaxxing jar — and a Plantago seed husk used as medicinal mucilage (isabgol) in South Asian and Mediterranean pharmacy for millennia.

 Published: ·Updated: ·5 min read·